ELPC Press Release

 The Great Lakes form the largest freshwater system on Earth, providing drinking water to 42 million people.
 With 4,530 miles of U.S. shoreline, America’s inland coast is also its longest.
 The lakes support a vibrant local economy of tourism, recreation, and industry.
 Fishing alone supports a $7 billion economy, and the lakes support rich ecosystems of fish, birds, and other species.

-Despite all of their power, majesty, and importance, the lakes are not impervious to harm.
-In the past, the lakes have been put under tremendous strain and mistreated for short-term economic gain.
+Despite all of their power, majesty, and importance, the Great Lakes are not impervious to harm.
+In the past, they have been put under tremendous strain and mistreated for short-term economic gain.
 But today, we know that healthy lakes mean healthy communities and healthy economies.
 Today, the lakes are facing new challenges from pollution to climate change, but Midwestern communities are finding creative ways to clean up old pollution, build resilient infrastructure, and create jobs in the green economy.

 ELPC is a watchdog for the Great Lakes, keeping an eye on major facilities and holding the EPA accountable for monitoring and enforcement in Region 5.
-ELPC and the Hoosier Environmental Council recently filed suit against ArcelorMittal, a steel mill in Burns Harbor, Indiana, after we found over a hundred Clean Water Act permit violations affecting Lake Michigan, including discharges for ammonia and cyanide that killed hundreds of fish.
+For example, ELPC and the Hoosier Environmental Council are currently in legal proceedings against the Cleveland-Cliffs steel mill in Burns Harbor Indiana, formerly owned by ArcelorMittal.
+We filed suit after finding over a hundred Clean Water Act permit violations affecting Lake Michigan, including discharges for ammonia and cyanide that killed thousands of fish and shut down beaches in the Indiana Dunes National Park in 2019.

 In the summer of 2014, Toledo’s drinking water supply to nearly half a million people was shut down for 72 hours, crippled by deadly microcystin bacteria.
 Green clouds of harmful algae have plagued Lake Erie in recent years, fueled by phosphorus pollution from the growing number of concentrated animal feeding operations (CAFOs) in the Maumee river watershed.
 ELPC is monitoring CAFO growth in and fighting in the courts to hold pollution control agencies accountable for protecting safe, clean water.